Karlsruhe Stadtbahn: Connection to Baden-Airpark

 For many years, a connection from Baden Airpark, the regional airport of Karlsruhe / Baden-Baden has been discussed.
 Initial planning focused on a route running via central Rastatt, Iffezheim and Hügelsheim, but there has been political opposition to this route in Rastatt.
 In recent years a route from Baden-Baden station to Baden-Airpark has been discussed along with continued discussion of a route from Rastatt, with or without crossing central Rastatt.
 Meanwhile, the results of the “standardised” cost–benefit analysis (Standardisierte Bewertung) used for German transport projects, show a moderately favourable value of 1.19 for the route via Baden station, and (a less favourable) value of 1.03 for the route from Rastatt generally along the route of the former Rastatt–Wintersdorf railway (of the former Mittelbadische Eisenbahnen).

 Spöck–Karlsdorf-Neuthard–Bruchsal and Bruchsal–Hambrücken–Waghäusel

-An extension of line S2 from Spöck to central Bruchsal and from there towards Waghäusel is being examined.
-The route for this line, especially in the inner city of Bruchsal, is still controversial.
-Meanwhile, the affected communities have been given briefings on the planned route.
-The next step is expected to be the carrying out of a standardised assessment.
+An extension of line S2 from Spöck to central Bruchsal and from there towards Waghäusel was also pursued until 2012.
+However, the standardised assessment did not show a cost-benefit ratio worth funding for any of the options examined, so the project was not pursued any further.
+After the evaluation criteria and the procedure were changed on 1 July 2022, the district council in the Karlsruhe district initiated a new standardised assessment for an extension of the S2 from Stutensee-Spöck to the north-western district.